Skip to main content

 Portrait of Asokore Beckles

-I am Asokore H. R. Beckles — a Caribbean economist, statistician, and fiscal policy analyst with more than fifteen years' experience in public-sector service, regional labour leadership, and the building of a small group of Caribbean enterprises.
-The thread through all of it has been the same: how small island economies make good decisions with limited room for error.
+I am Asokore H. R. Beckles, a Caribbean economist and statistician.
+I have spent twenty years working in public service, in regional labour leadership, and in building a small group of Caribbean enterprises.
+One question runs through all of it.
+How do small island economies make good decisions when their room for error is so small?

 Asokore Beckles as featured speaker at the Saint Kitts Nevis Trades and Labour Union 2023 Annual Conference, with Prime Minister Dr Terrance Drew of Saint Kitts and Nevis, the SKNT&LU President, General Secretary, and other members of the delegation